-I don’t know about you, but during this stressful time I struggle to focus and my mind seems to wander more easily.
+I don’t know about you, but during this stressful time I struggle to focus and my mind wanders more easily.
 To manage this, I’ve been using the art-making process of creating a mosaic collage out of old magazines, calendar pages, and advertisements.

-This art project involves ripping or cutting colorful paper into small pieces and gluing them onto a canvas, board, or thick paper to create a mosaic collage of a pleasing image.
+This art project involves ripping or cutting colorful paper into small pieces.
+Then I glue them onto a canvas, board, or thick paper to create a colorful mosaic collage.

 The physical action of ripping or cutting paper can help us release stress, but we don’t stop there.
 When composing a pleasing image, we need to slow down as we make selections from our various pieces of paper.
-We make design decisions which help us to focus.
+During the collage process, we make design decisions which help us to focus.
 It soothes and calms us as we apply glue to the back of each piece and build our collage design, one piece at a time.

 This activity also helps us make a shift in how we view the things around us.
 We now might look at a magazine page or advertisement as art materials and not junk mail, for instance.
 Learning to shift our view through the art-making process can make it easier for us to look at our lives from a fresh perspective as well.